MicrosoftDocs/windows-driver-docs/CONTRIBUTING.md

 After you create the pull request, a member of the Windows Driver Documentation team will review your changes.
 If your request is accepted, updates are published to https://msdn.microsoft.com/windows/hardware/drivers.

-**Note**: Although we have plans to make every topic available in GitHub, it is a massive process for us to convert the tens of thousands of topics we curate.
-Some of the driver documentation has yet to be migrated into GitHub.
-If you do not see the **Contribute** or **Edit** button on the top right of a page, that topic may not be available for public editing, yet.
-For pages not yet migrated, you can, however, open an issue (instructions below) and submit that to our team.
-Please be sure to include the URL and title of the topic, along with your request for change.
-In addition, our team is responsible for the Windows driver documentation **only**.
-If you provide feedback about the .NET Framework or Windows Azure, say, we do not have the resources to cover those requests.

 ## Making more substantial changes

 To make substantial changes to an existing article, add or change images, or contribute a new article, you will need to create a local clone of the content.